hassanng-dev/To-do-list-Project/README.md

 LESSON LEARNED:
 In this project I learned how to use CSS more in depth.
 Such as moving elements specifically where i want them.
 I learned how Javascript can be used in various ways and how it can be made to make style changes on a website.
-For example when I click on one of my tasks on the list once it is completed, if i click on it then a line-through will occur.
+For example when I click on one of my tasks on the list once it is completed, then a line-through will occur.
 Learning how to execute these style changes with Javascript makes me excited to learn other ways JavaScript can be used.